Speaker Email Templates

-Speaker Email Templates are templates used to send emails to speakers.
-These templates are available when Speaker and Session Management is enabled for the event.
-Dynamic data fields can be added to emails, including speaker fields and session fields.
-You would use these templates when you run reports of type Speakers or Sessions.
-If you are using the Conference Sessions product in Speaker and Session Management, then the Speaker Portal Emails you select on the Speakers and Sessions Speaker Portal Settings page are created here.
+The emails you create here are similar to those you create in Communication > Email Templates.
+The difference is that these emails are for you to send to speakers.
+The dynamic data you can add includes speaker fields and session fields.
+You would use these email templates when you run reports of type Speakers or Sessions.
+If you're using the Conference Sessions product in Speaker and Session Management, then the Speaker Portal Emails you select on the Speakers and Sessions Speaker Portal Settings page are created here.

 - To add a new speaker email template, click Add New.

-- To edit an existing speaker email template, click the edit icon in the Actions column of the list of templates.
+- To edit an existing speaker email template, click in the Actions column in the list of templates.

-- To delete a speaker email template, first click the edit icon in the Actions column to edit it, and then click Delete at the bottom of the page.
+- To delete a speaker email template, first click in the Actions column to edit it, and then click Delete at the bottom of the page.

 List of Email Templates